aagelii/cs639/README.md

 - train2.ipynb containing the first neural network with no augmented data
 - data_aug.ipynb containing the code to augment the data then train on it

+To load the models, use the respective .h5 files